adzejs/adze/docs/getting-started/capture-data.md

 const fileTransport = new AdzeTransportFile({ directory: './logs', frequency: '12h' });
 // Next, we call the load method.
 // This is necessary for our middleware to conditionally load its dependencies based on the runtime environment.
-// File transports are only relative to node environments. await fileTransport.load();
+// File transports are only relative to server environments. await fileTransport.load();

 // Now, we'll setup Adze and provide the middleware instance.